Finnish Lapphund vs Finnish Spitz: Complete Comparison (2026)

 Health and Lifespan Comparison

 Finnish Lapphund has a typical lifespan of 12-15 years, while Finnish Spitz lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Finnish Lapphund is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Finnish Lapphund is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
 Finnish Spitz faces its own health challenges including breed-specific conditions.
 Finnish Lapphund has 2 documented predispositions compared to 1 for Finnish Spitz, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health